 How important are ultra-realistic graphics to you?
 Do you want the most photo-realistic experience possible when you’re playing replicas of famous courses?

-If yes, your best bet is to go with GSPro, E6 CONNECT (supports 4K graphics display), Uneekor Refine, or WGT Golf, if these softwares are compatible with your system.
+If yes, your best bet is to go with GSPro, E6 CONNECT (supports 4K graphics display), FSX Play, or WGT Golf, if these software are compatible with your system.

-But if you mostly care about features, then you should be open to software like Creative Golf, FSX 2020, or TGC 2019 (which still have very good graphics).
-Awesome Golf has its own cartoonish style that is not designed for photo-realism.
+But if you mostly care about features, then you should be open to software like Creative Golf or TGC 2019 (which still have very good graphics).
+There’s also Awesome Golf, which has its own cartoonish style that is not designed for photo-realism.

 Remember that more graphically demanding software will typically require more powerful computer hardware.